JoHaHu/MolSim/submission/worksheet5/report.md

 ## Task 1 - Simulation of a membrane

 - implemented force
-- implemented datastructure
+- implemented data structure
-- missing implementation to fill datastructure with membrane Particles
+- missing implementation to fill data structure with membrane Particles

 ## Task 2 - Parallelization

-- parallellized only the pairwise computation of forces
+- parallelized only the pairwise computation of forces
 - Other parts are not really significant in our profiles
-- sorting between each iteration is the biggest block er for higher scalability in out approach
+- sorting between each iteration is the biggest blocker for higher scalability in out approach
 - we use domain coloring to divide the domain in partition that can be iterated without locking, this is a little bit less optimal compared to our single threaded approach, because the cache locality is worse
 - Peak performance is observed with about 20 threads